melwey/klc/KLC_indicators/klc_indic_workflow.md

 ## Indicator creation
 The indictaors have first to be calculated.

-Indicators created on PostGIS use data stored on the biopamarest database hosted at the European Commission JRC, which is not accessible outside te internal network.
+Indicators created on PostGIS use data stored on the biopamarest database hosted at the European Commission JRC, which is not accessible outside the internal network.

 1. [klc_ecoregions_biopamarest.sql](https://github.com/melwey/klc/tree/master/KLC_indicators/pgscripts/klc_ecoregions_biopamarest.sql) creates a table with ecoregions coverage of KLCs.
 It depends on the KLC polygons and the marine and [terrestrial](https://www.worldwildlife.org/publications/terrestrial-ecoregions-of-the-world) ecoregions of the world.
 The marine ecoregions are the [Marine Ecoregions Of the World (MEOW)](https://www.worldwildlife.org/publications/marine-ecoregions-of-the-world-a-bioregionalization-of-coastal-and-shelf-areas) and the [Pelagic provinces of the world (PPOW)](http://data.unep-wcmc.org/datasets/38).